iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 estimate the posterior distribution of gravitational wave parameters $$p(\theta
 \mid x)$$ where $$\theta \in \mathbb{R}^{15}, x \in \mathbb{R}^{15744}$$.
-In order to reduce the problem's dimensionality and increase the information density, the observations are compressed to $$128$$ dimensions using a embedding network.
+In order to reduce the problem's dimensionality and increase the information density, the observations are compressed to $$128$$ dimensions using an embedding network.

 Following the preprocessing of the data, three density estimators are fitted and compared to each other.
-The first method uses a neural spline flow, which has proven itself in this setting.
+The first method uses a neural spline flow, which has proven itself on these kinds of problems.
 It is compared to a neural posterior estimation using the Flow Matching approach described here.
 Finally, a neural posterior estimator leveraging physical symmetries is used to estimate the targeted posterior.
 All were trained on a simulation budget of $$5 \cdot 10^6$$ samples for a total of 400 epochs.

 In order to evaluate the models' performances, the obtained posteriors were compared w.r.t. their 50% credible regions as well as Jensen-Shannon divergence